Singapore Changi Airport

 Shopping at Singapore Changi Airport?

-You can even get started on your retail therapy early, with the airport’s online Duty Free Shopping service: iShopChangi.
-This is where you can do all you duty free shopping online up to 30 days in advance and up to 18 hours before your flight, then simply collect your purchases at the airport or have them delivered to your hotel if you’re staying in Singapore.
+You can even get started on your retail therapy early, with the airport’s online duty-free shopping service: iShopChangi.
+This is where you can do all your duty-free shopping online up to 30 days in advance and up to 12 hours before your flight, then simply collect your purchases at the airport or have them delivered to your hotel if you’re staying in Singapore.

 What lounges are at Singapore Changi Airport?

 For exclusive lounge access, eligible Singapore Airlines travellers can visit the SilverKris Lounge or the KrisFlyer Gold Lounge located on Level 3 in both Terminals 2 and 3.
-Singapore Airlines home lounges offer an exclusive luxurious retreat from the crowds with 24-hour access to Wi-Fi, TV, and snacks and beverages in a luxurious setting.
-The KrisFlyer Gold Lounge is available to KrisFlyer Elite Gold members flying in Economy Class, while the SilverKris Lounge is accessible for Suites, First or Business Class passengers.
+Singapore Airlines' home lounges offer an exclusive luxurious retreat from the crowds with 24-hour access to Wi-Fi, TV, and snacks and beverages in a luxurious setting.
+Lounge access depends on your departing Singapore Airlines flight as well as your KrisFlyer or Star Alliance membership status.
+For more information on lounge access, talk to your Travel Expert.

 Airport Lounges